Free up to five users. The whole suite, not a demo of it.

 A real mail and collaboration server.
 Not a demo, not a teaser.

-Everything below is shipped today and runs in the single AGPL binary.
+Everything below is shipped today and runs in the single binary.
+The web client and the desktop sync agent come with it.

 JMAP Mail (RFC 8621) plus IMAP4rev2 over TLS.
 SMTP inbound and outbound.
 Server-side Sieve filtering with a from-scratch interpreter, managed over ManageSieve.